Sulla: Retirement and death

-His public funeral in Rome (in the Forum, in the presence of the whole city) was on a scale unmatched until that of Augustus in AD 14.
-Sulla's body was brought into the city on a golden bier, escorted by his veteran soldiers, and funeral orations were delivered by several eminent senators, with the main oration possibly delivered by Lucius Marcius Philippus or Hortensius.
-Sulla's body was cremated and his ashes placed in his tomb in the Campus Martius.
+Disputes between the consuls Lepidus and Catulus moved on to whether Sulla should be given a public funeral; but Catulus carried the issue with Pompey's support over Lepidus's objections.
+His funeral in Rome (in the Forum, in the presence of the whole city) was on a scale unmatched until that of Augustus in AD 14.
+Sulla's body was brought into the city on a golden bier, escorted by his veteran soldiers, and funeral orations were delivered by several eminent senators, with the main oration possibly delivered by Lucius Marcius Philippus or Quintus Hortensius.
+Sulla's body was then cremated and his ashes placed in his tomb in the Campus Martius.
 An epitaph, which Sulla composed himself, was inscribed onto the tomb, reading, "No friend ever served me, and no enemy ever wronged me, whom I have not repaid in full."
 Plutarch claims he had seen Sulla's personal motto carved on his tomb on the Campus Martius.
 The personal motto was "no better friend, no worse enemy."